joelwembo/react-nginx-docker-kubernetes/README.md

 In this tutorial, you’ll learn how to set up AWS EKS CLI to create a Kubernetes cluster, so you can focus on your code instead of managing infrastructure.

+Prerequisite
+This tutorial will be a hands-on demonstration.
+If you’d like to follow along, be sure you have a PC and an AWS account.
+If you don’t have an AWS account, a free tier account is available.

+Creating an Admin User
+Before creating a Kubernetes cluster, you’ll create an admin user.
+An admin user lets you log in to the AWS console to configure your cluster.
+Kick off this tutorial by creating a user with administrator permissions via the AWS Console.

+1. Log into your AWS Console, and navigate to your IAM dashboard.

+Click on Users (left panel) —> Add Users (top-right) shown below to initialize adding users.